varigence/docs/bimlflex/reference-documentation/extension-points/Object.md

 </ExecuteSQL>
 ```

-## Delete Detect Apply Rdv Override
+## Delete Detect Apply Dv Override

-Override the SQL that is used by the Delete Detection Raw Data Vault process
+Override the SQL that is used by the Delete Detection Data Vault process

 ### Parameters